 Gardeners World showed Frances Tophill at a customer's pond to do Autumn Maintenance on a congested pond.

-The pond was so 'tangled with plants' you could hardly see water at all.
-The wildlife creatures no longer visited the pond as much as they had.
+The pond was so 'tangled with plants' when she arrived there was hardly any water to see.
+Wildlife creatures no longer visited the pond.

 - Ponds need tending at least once a year or they will become a tangle of plants!

 - A clean out in Autumn will get the pond ready for next year and prevent rotting down and decay in the pond water over Winter.

 How to tackle a congested pond:

 Frances cleared out the whole water area which was too full of plants.

 - The Iris pseudacorus did not go back into the pond at the end of the clean as it was too tall and would always grow too fast.
 It is a strong growing British Native plant.
 An alternative would have been to replace it with a smaller growing Iris versicolor variety.
 These are shorter growing and not so vigorous.
 They would still have a beneficial flower in May for pollinators and leaf growth for dragon and damselflies to climb up to emerge as adults.

 - She divided the Caltha palustris (Marsh Marigold) into smaller clumps and repotted one section and replaced it in the pond.
 (See our step by step method in our Tips and Advice pages).
 Pot up the remaining pieces of Caltha palustris and waterlily to give away to friends.

 - Frances cut the rhizome of the waterlily into smaller pieces.
 Each piece had a shoot and some roots.
 (See our step by step method to remind yourself of the stages).
 Place one of the repotted pieces back into the deepest part of the pond.